kozeig/kozeig/SYNTAX.md

 ## Introduction

 Lüt is a simple, interpreted and compiled programming language with a focus on readability and straightforward syntax.
-The name "lüt" comes from "loot", reflecting the language's playful nature while taking inspiration from languages like C, C++, and Python, but with a more accessible and fun syntax (in my opinion at least).
+The name "lüt" comes from "loot", reflecting the language's playful nature while taking inspiration from languages like C, C++, and Python, but with a consistent, unified syntax.

 ## Basic Syntax Elements